IN THE MOUNTAINS OF FIRE

 Reno asks, “Couldn’t we help her find a restaurant to work for?”
 Wrong question, Reno.
 “She’s a good cook.”

 “One of the few sleazy enough to hire a child?”
 Lot more like that than you think, Bub.
-“Anyway, once the orders come down we won’t have a chance—it’d cost Sarge his rank to actually take time off work to ‘coddle the manifestly inferior’, as they’d say, and you know he’s got his sights on promotion.
+“Anyway, once the orders come down we won’t have a chance—it’d cost Sarge his rank to actually take time off work to ‘coddle the manifestly inferior’, as they’d say, and you know he’s got his sights on promotion, I don't care how much he likes being called "Sarge".
 Hell, he’s already doing the job of a captain, anyway.”
 I hear the thump of the man’s hand on the back of Reno’s coat.
 “Don’t take it so hard, man!
 You can’t save the world.”

 Those words, again—but they won’t even try!
 I hit my pillow in frustration, but it’s too soft to make any noise.
 They won’t try and change the world, they leave it to the children of the poor with nowhere near their resources, and when we try our hardest to make things better they kill us!
 I hate them!
 I hate them!